DanZylkowski/Brain-Tumor-MRI-and-Lung-and-Colon-Cancer-Histopathological-Image-Classification-with-Keras-Fastai/README.md

   The Colon Cancer Images are from a dataset on [Kaggle](https://www.kaggle.com/andrewmvd/lung-and-colon-cancer-histopathological-images).
 The scans contain images with two different labels: colon adenocarcinoma (colon_aca) and colon benign (colon_benign).
 The images can also be downloaded from [google drive](https://drive.google.com/drive/folders/1fT3wLL8gxKrBca7bJ910LwzS0kZAAFXZ).

 ---
+### Methods
-For each of the three datasets, the following models were created:
+For each of the three datasets, the following models were created and evaluated:
 1. A Convolutional neural network (CNN) model built from scratch using Keras.
 2. A CNN model built on top of the ResNet50 model architecture using the fastai library.
 3. A CNN model built on top of the VGG19 model architecture using the fastai library.